How To Resolve Conflicts?

-Please contact us if you have questions or if you need some encouragement.
+Please get in touch with us if you have any questions or need some encouragement.

 Proverbs 15:1 A gentle answer turns away wrath, but a harsh word stirs up anger.